MT-123/my-camp/workflow.md

 2. make routes for post a review, add review to campgroung and review model
 3. make route for delete a review, remove remove from both models
 4. make delete middleware to delete reviews as the related campground is deleted
-G. refactor the router by router
+G. refactor the routes and middlewares by router